lfai/lfai-landscape/README.md

 ### Updating LF AI & Data Foundation Members

-LF AI & Data Foundation Member data in this repository ( which in the [landscape.yml](landscape.yml) file are under the category `LF AI & Data Foundation Member` ) are built nightly using the [LFX Landscape Tools](https://github.com/jmertic/lfx-landscape-tools).
+LF AI & Data Foundation Member data in this repository ( which in the [landscape.yml](landscape.yml) file are under the category `LF AI & Data Member Company` ) are built nightly using the [LFX Landscape Tools](https://github.com/jmertic/lfx-landscape-tools).
 Any changes made directly in the data files in this repository for the above-referenced category will be overwritten.

-- For `LF AI & Data Foundation Member` entries, you can make these changes in [LFX Organization Dashboard](https://docs.linuxfoundation.org/lfx/organization-dashboard/organization-profile).
+- For `LF AI & Data Member Company` entries, you can make these changes in [LFX Organization Dashboard](https://docs.linuxfoundation.org/lfx/organization-dashboard/organization-profile).

 If you cannot access the above resources, please [create a helpdesk ticket](https://members.lfaidata.foundation) to request those changes.